abhishekarya1/Hash-Define-myNotes/content/java/env.md

 Last major update - Java 8 (2014)

-**LTS** releases - vendors provide longer support (security and performance patches) for certain Java versions.
+**LTS** releases - vendors provide longer support (security and performance patches) for a certain Java version.
 For Oracle JDK its 3 years, [no such support](https://stackoverflow.com/a/59800705) for the fully open-source OpenJDK.
 LTS versions - Java 8, 11, 17, 21

 Java has 4 platforms:
 1. **Java SE** - Standard Edition (Standard language features)